toby1984/agent-simulation/README.md

 This is a very crude multi-agent simulation environment.

 The agents (aka 'robots') task is to deliver items between factories and depots.
-Each robot is assigned to exactly one controller while each factory/depot is serviced by all controllers it is within range.
+Factories consume a specific kind of items and produce a new type of item after a fixed amount of time has elapsed.
+Factories can only store a limited amount of product and will stop producing more items once their output buffer is full.
+Likewise they will not produce any items if their input buffer does not hold the required amount of items.
+Depots have a fixed maximum capacity and may be restricted to storing certain kinds of items only.
+The only item types currently in the simulation are stone and concrete with factories turning 1 stone into 1 concrete or vice-versa.
+Each robot is assigned to exactly one controller while every factory/depot is serviced by all controllers it is within range.
 Controllers have a finite communication range and robots assigned to a controller cannot move beyond its communication range.

 ![screenshot](https://raw.githubusercontent.com/toby1984/sim/master/agents.gif)